 - Sageglass (electrochromic glazing) which automatically adjusts to sunlight levels to provide even light in spaces and avoid need for window blinds.

-- Collections Area and Sacred Vault are on separate HVAC systems to controlled humidity in areas which house artifacts or collection items.
+- Collections Area is on a separate HVAC system to control humidity in areas which house artifacts or collection items.

 - 148 people worked in excess of 42,300 hours by the five primary design team firms.